 2. You help to keep the property market moving (and may even encourage the sellers of your next home to list their property!)

 This might seem an odd benefit, but it’s an important one.
-Antony Gibson, Managing Director of Sales at Romans, explains: “Imagine if every person who wanted or needed to move decided not to list their home for sale until they had found somewhere they wanted to buy.
+Kevin Shaw, Managing Director of Sales at Romans, explains: “Imagine if every person who wanted or needed to move decided not to list their home for sale until they had found somewhere they wanted to buy.
 Effectively, there would be no properties available to buy – the huge demand for new properties on the market simply isn’t met with the supply!
-This causes a huge gridlock in local property markets, which in turn affect house prices and can greatly delay the moving process for many people.”
+This causes a huge gridlock in local property markets, which in turn affects house prices and can greatly delay the moving process for many people.”

 The first step we recommend if you are wanting to move is to get an accurate valuation of your current property.
 By using the guide price given by your estate agent, you will be able to organise your finances and budget for your move.
 The next step is to have a chat with a mortgage advisor who can advise on the best deal for your circumstances.
 Armed with all of this information, you can put your home on the market.